 After reading the “Requirement Details and Helpful Tips” below, click on the Scholarship Gateway box at the bottom to begin your application.

 Requirement Details and Helpful Tips

 1. Complete an online application

 Our common application will match you to funds you are eligible for, based on the information you submit.
 Please review the Scholarship Listings page for detailed information on the scholarships that are available and any specific criteria or documents that may be required.
 Be sure to look for any corporate or special group scholarships for which you might be eligble and submit a Corporate/Group application to be considered.
 Candidates applying for a Corporate/Group Scholarship may also submit a Common Application to increase their award opportunities.

 Once you complete and submit the online application, you will receive instructions on how to upload your requirements.

 Request two letters of recommendation from teachers, supervisors, colleagues, or community members.
 Letters from parents, friends, and relatives will not be accepted.
 Some scholarships may require a letter from a specific person (i.e. music teacher, minister, etc.).
 You can upload your Letters of Recommendation along with your other requirements (online instructions will be provided upon submitting your completed application form).
 Your references may also send their Letters of Recommendation directly to us at TCFScholarships@clevefdn.org.
 Allow two weeks for this step.

 3. Request and submit a transcript

-If you will be attending college or a vocational training program for the first time (or have been in college for less than a year), please request and submit one transcript from your high school.
-If you will be returning to college or a vocational training school and have previously submitted a transcript, please submit your latest grade report.Your grade reports may be unofficial when accompanied by your school student ID number and permission to verify your grade reports.
+If you will be attending college or a vocational training program for the first time (or have been in college for less than a year), please request and submit a transcript from your high school.
+If you are in your second year of college or beyond, please submit a complete transcript of your grades from that college/school.
+Transcripts may be unofficial when accompanied by your school student ID number and permission to verify your grades with your school.
 Allow two weeks if requesting official transcripts.